Lisp-Stat/documentation/content/en/docs/Getting started/getting-help.md

 ## Apropos

 If you're not quite sure what you're looking for, you can use the `apropos` command.
-You can do this either from the REPL or emacs.
+You can do this either from the REPL or hemlock/emacs.
 Here are two examples:

 ```lisp